Prime ideals in infinite products of commutative rings

 Note that, if $D$ is zero-dimensional, then $\max(D) = \text{spec}(D)$ is proconstructible.
 Also, if $D$ is a one-dimensional domain with non-zero Jacobson radical $J$, then $\max(D) = V(J)$ is proconstructible.
-Hence both zero-dimensional rings and one-dimensional domains with non-zero Jacobson radical satisfy (++). \\ The next result is now an immediate consequence of Proposition \ref{2.15}, Lemma \ref{2.17} and Proposition \ref{2.18}.
+Hence both zero-dimensional rings and one-dimensional domains with non-zero Jacobson radical satisfy (++).